digitalhealthhack/tbtracker/Data/WorldBank/README.md

+Data in this folder was downloaded from the WorldBank website on 7th May 2016, is used here for illustrative purposes, and may be out of date.

 "The World Bank's Open Data initiative is intended to provide all users with access to World Bank data, according to the Open Data Terms of Use.
 The data catalog is a listing of available World Bank datasets, including databases, pre-formatted tables, reports, and other resources."

 [World Bank Data Catalog](http://datacatalog.worldbank.org/)